friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [FumOne](./gpts/fumone.md) First attempt and dont know  what im doing yet
 - [SD-bot](./gpts/sd-bot-3.md) ArtVerse is an innovative AI-powered platform that leverages deep learning to generate diverse and detailed images based on prompts.
 With ArtVerse, users can effortlessly create stunning artworks by providing specific details such as appearance, back
 - [yapc (Yet another Prompt creator)](./gpts/yapc-yet-another-prompt-creator.md) YAPC, or Yet Another Prompt Creator, is a tool designed to generate prompts for various tasks, such as text to image, and more.
 It uses advanced natural language processing techniques and machine learning algorithms to provide high-quality and divers
-- [Necronomicon page generator](./gpts/necronomicon-page-generator.md) In the dark recesses of the forbidden library, the pages of the Necronomicon lay dormant, their ancient script etched upon the delicate parchment.
-This tome, whispered to hold the secrets of forgotten realms and forbidden knowledge, beckons those bra
 - [aiartist](./gpts/aiartist.md) aiartist, conduit to creativity
 - [SD-Gen V2](./gpts/sdxl-gen-v15.md) Created by wrorld.
 Instructions, write a beginning idea for a Stable Diffusion prompt and SD-Gen will produce a prompt for you.
 - [simulated moving bed](./gpts/simulated-moving-bed.md) The basic principle of simulating adsorption separation process of moving bed and the necessity of predicting axial concentration distribution of bed are summarized.
 Based on Aspen Chromatography simulation model, sensitivity analysis of operational